adithyapaib/mongocec/README.md

 ## Activity

-- Create a new document
+- Create a new documents in the Collection
 ```javascript
 movie.create({movie: 'Inception', year: 2010, rating: 8.8}).then((result) => { console.log(result);});